jundalisay/superblist/content/en/superphysics/principles/chapter-11.md

  or David Hume's science of man, -->

 The Dialectics of Socrates, on the other hand, is a system of analysis based on the invisible metaphysical True Nature or Dharma or Tao* of anything that exists in reality.

+You could say that Dialectics is from the perspective of the limited self, while Socratic Dialectics is from the perspective of the Universe or Existence (which the self is a part of).

 Problems begin when something does not keep in line with its nature.
 For example:
 - loading a pickup truck with 2 tons when it was only designed for 1 ton will cause problems